 Another area of potential weakness is the use of multiple management appliance ports: one for any management appliance (hopefully only on a management network), and another on the storage network.
 This secondary management network link creates another attack point through the storage network into your management appliance.
 Access to the management appliance could allow access to everything.
 A VM could not only be used to attack the IP storage server, but also anything on the storage network, such as a management appliance node.
 To mitigate this, I recommend erecting a firewall around all management appliance networks from the storage network.

 Just like attacks to the management appliances, storage networks could be used to directly attack hypervisors.
 This clearly is more of a critical threat than the others combined for several reasons.

 In conclusion, I recommend that you keep the storage for hypervisors separate from the storage that can be directly accessed by your VMs.
 This way you can lower the number of attack points into the virtualization hosts and better protect your environment.

-ABOUT THE AUTHOR: Edward L. Haletky is the author of VMware ESX Server in the Enterprise: Planning and Securing Virtualization Servers.
+Edward L. Haletky is the author of VMware ESX Server in the Enterprise: Planning and Securing Virtualization Servers.
 He recently left Hewlett-Packard Co., where he worked on the virtualization, Linux and high-performance computing teams.
 Haletky owns AstroArch Consulting Inc. and is a champion and moderator for the VMware Communities Forums.